Inteliquet Spotlight: Joyce Emerson Cleary, MSN, MBA

 Partnering with Inteliquet brings clarity to the goal of enrolling patients in clinical trials more quickly.
 We have the right technology that makes clinical trials patient-centric.
 We can prescreen patients through our proprietary platform, Artificial Intelligence (AI) and site electronic health records, which can improve patient care management, productivity, and patient access to clinical trial enrollment.

-As a partner, we also bring significant value with our predictive analytics, technology and expert services.
-Utilizing our real-world, real-time, primary data along with our predictive analytics, we provide a powerful solution for Life Sciences in addressing questions of patient population landscapes, real world treatment paradigms—and a solution in creating Real World Evidence through Real World Data.
+As a partner, we also bring significant value with our enhanced data and insights, technology and expert services.
+Utilizing our real-world, real-time, primary data along with our enhanced data and insights, we provide a powerful solution for Life Sciences in addressing questions of patient population landscapes, real world treatment paradigms—and a solution in creating Real World Evidence through Real World Data.